11 Best Van Generators For Boondocking

-While many things in a converted van can be powered by solar and battery power, some appliances (like air conditioning) require so much electricity that a van generator may be useful.
+While many things in a converted van can be powered by solar and battery power, some appliances (like air conditioning) require so much electricity that a van generator is the best way to power them.

 If you’re considering adding a generator to your van build there are a few things to consider, like size, efficiency, fuel type, etc.